samiranrl/Carrom_rl/README.md

 - In the two-player case, the agent must plan a strategy against an adversary
 - In 2v2 Carrom you must cooperate with another agent

-In short, it is a multi-agent adversarial game with continious state and action spaces, with complex rules that cannot be intuited by the reward structure.
+It is a multi-agent adversarial game with continious state and action spaces, with noise added in the actions, with complex rules that cannot be intuited by the reward structure.

 ## Rules
 We slightly modify the rules of the game.